 Seek Reimbursement From Your Credit Card Company

-Some credit card companies include baggage fee reimbursement as a perk to card-holders, so if this is something your credit card company offers, be sure to follow their guidelines for receiving reimbursement or an account credit after your trip.
+Some credit card companies include baggage fee reimbursement as a perk to card-holders, so if this is something your travel credit card company offers, be sure to follow their guidelines for receiving reimbursement or an account credit after your trip.
 In most cases, you’ll simply need to pay for your baggage fees using your eligible credit card and then submit a request for an account credit upon your return.

 KLM Royal Dutch Airlines Baggage Policies: Frequently Asked Questions